MitVasMit/MitVasMit/README.md

 Hi there, my name's Vasko! 👋

-💻 Junior Web Developer | Passionate Learner
+💻 Junior Fullstack Developer | Passionate Learner

 Welcome to my GitHub profile!
 I'm a Junior Web Developer with a strong passion for building web applications and continuously improving my skills.
 I recently completed a 15-month academy, where I gained in-depth knowledge in various technologies, including: